shivannis/xandr-docs-public/xandr-docs/articles/invest/assign-creatives-to-a-split.md

 ---
-title : Microsoft Invest - Assign Creatives to a Split description : Assign specific creatives for a split to deliver. ms.date: 10/28/2023
+title: Microsoft Invest - Assign Creatives to a Split
+description: Assign specific creatives for a split to deliver. ms.date: 10/28/2023
 ---